JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_2.md

     sar -q

-The output should be something like this:
+The results should be something like this:

     09:55:01 PM   runq-sz  plist-sz   ldavg-1   ldavg-5  ldavg-15   blocked
     10:05:01 PM         2       130      1.18      1.48      1.05         0